jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

-  (a) a personal service rehabilitation payment is made for the claimant and for the personal services; and (b) the taxable income of the person does not exceed $14,000 for the tax year; and (c) tax is withheld at the rate of 10.5% from the personal service rehabilitation payment; and (d) the person is not required to furnish a return of income under section 33A(1) for the tax year, ignoring for the purposes of that section income from providing personal services for which personal service rehabilitation payments are made.
+  (a) a personal service rehabilitation payment is made for the claimant and for the personal services; and (b) the taxable income of the person does not exceed $14,000 for the tax year; and (c) tax is withheld at the rate of 10.5% from the personal service rehabilitation payment; and (d) the person meets the requirements of section 33AA(1) for the tax year, ignoring for the purposes of that section income from providing personal services for which personal service rehabilitation payments are made.

+### 33D Return not required for non-resident seasonal worker
+A person who is a non-resident seasonal worker in an income year corresponding to a tax year is not required to furnish a return of income for the tax year and will not receive an income statement from the Commissioner for the year.

 ### 34 Presumption as to authority of person making return
 A return purporting to be made by or on behalf of any person shall for all purposes be deemed to have been made by that person or by that person's authority, as the case may be, unless the contrary is proved.